Staten Island Personal Injury Lawyer

 Personal injuries, whether due to a car crash or a slip-and-fall accident at the grocery store, have a three-year statute of limitations.
 Medical malpractice differs, with only a two-year-and-six-month time limit from the malpractice date or end of treatment.

 There is also a rule for when you don’t discover your injuries until a later date.
-This “limited discovery” rule allows you a year from the date of your discovery to file a claim for compensation.
+This limited discovery rule allows you a year from the date of your discovery to file a claim.
 One example of this is medical instruments or other objects being sewn up inside you after surgery and not being discovered until they start causing problems.

-No matter how long it’s been, you should always consult with a professional injury attorney in Staten Island to see what your options may be.
+No matter how long it’s been, you should always consult with a professional injury lawyer in Staten Island to see what your options may be.

 No-Fault New York Injury Law